The Higgins: Members

-Biography

 History

-The Higgins grew up in Delta, British Columbia, as 3 of the 7 siblings in their Irish/Hungarian family.
+The Higgins grew up in Delta, British Columbia, as three of seven siblings in their Irish/Hungarian family.
 They began singing as young children, performing in local musicals and schools.
 They developed as musicians, matured as individuals, and committed their lives perfecting their music.
 The band's earliest incarnation included younger brother James, on drums, and their sister Mary on vocals.
 Mary left the group in 2005, in order to pursue other interests.

-Musical influences

 The Higgins musical influences come from Emmylou Harris, Fleetwood Mac, the Dixie Chicks, The Corrs, James Taylor, Celtic, deep South traditional forms of folk, blues, and country.
 They write, arrange and accompany themselves on a variety of both modern and traditional songs.

-Overcoming adversity

 In 1998, John broke his back in a workplace accident, when a forklift crushed him in a bottle-recycling plant.
 It made him a wheelchair user for almost a year.
 Formerly a basketball hopeful, the 16-year-old had to find something else to do.
 A friend lent him a battered, acoustic, steel-string guitar while he was in his wheelchair, and he and his sisters taught each other to play.
-After John's recovery, the group worked hard on developing their distinctive sound, and discovered they had a creative skill for songwriting.

 John later became a spokesperson for WorkSafeBC, an organization dedicated to workplace safety.
 The Higgins performed at the WorkSafeBC 50th Anniversary, in June 2008.

 Personal life

-Just before their Canadian debut album, Real Thing, was released in June 2008, two-thirds of The Higgins had weddings.
+Just before their Canadian debut album, Real Thing, was released in June 2008, two of The Higgins had weddings.
 John was married in April, his new wife travelling with the group, working behind the scenes.
-Eileen followed suit and married in May 2008, though her new husband generally stays home while The Higgins go on tour.
+Eileen married in May 2008, though her new husband generally stays home while The Higgins go on tour.

-In December 2008, Eileen announced on The Higgins' Myspace blog, that she and her husband Blake are expecting the birth of their first child in late February 2009.
-On March 1, 2009, Eileen gave birth to a girl, Lauren Marie (6 lbs 6oz).

 Awards and honours

-2006

 In September 2006, they were honored with their own star on the Merritt Mountain Music Festival's Walk of Stars, in Merritt, British Columbia, Canada.
 Each year the town features a giant festival of the country music industry's top performers.
 Past performers include Reba McEntire and Carrie Underwood.

 In November 2006, The Higgins were invited to represent Canada at the Guangdong International Tourism & Cultural Festival in China.
 For a week, they performed in places such as the 60,000 seat capacity Tian-He Stadium, and the Sun Yat-Sen Memorial Hall, in Guangzhou, China.

-They also performed at the British Columbia Country Music Association Awards, after they were nominated for Country Group/Duo of the Year 2006.

-2007

-In 2007, The Higgins were nominated again with the BCCMA's, this time in 3 categories : Entertainer of The Year, Group/Duo of The Year, and the Gaylord Wood Memorial Award for traditional country performers.
+In 2007, The Higgins were nominated again with the BCCMA's, in 3 categories: Entertainer of The Year, Group/Duo of The Year, and the Gaylord Wood Memorial Award for traditional country performers.